 Tonight, find the Dragon’s Eyes.
 For years, I’ve glanced up in the north at this time of year and spied the two stars marked on today’s chart, Rastaban and Eltanin in the constellation Draco.
-They’re noticeable because they’re relatively bright and so near each other.
+They’re noticeable because they’re relatively bright and near each other.
 There’s always that split-second when I ask myself with some excitement what two stars are those?
 It’s then that my eyes drift to blue-white Vega nearby … and I know, by Vega’s nearness, that they are the stars Rastaban and Eltanin.

 The answer is that they’re just patterns of stars on the sky’s dome.
 The Greeks and Romans, for example, named them for their gods and goddesses, and also for many sorts of animals.
 In the 20th century, the International Astronomical Union (IAU) formalized the names and boundaries of the constellations.
 Now every star in the sky belongs to one or another constellation.

 The stars within constellations aren’t connected, except in the mind’s eye of stargazers.
 The stars in general lie at vastly different distances from Earth.
-It’s by finding juxtaposed patterns on the sky’s dome that you’ll come to know the constellations – much as I identify Rastaban and Eltanin at this time of year by looking for the star Vega.
+It’s by finding juxtaposed patterns on the sky’s dome that you’ll come to know the constellations, much as I identify Rastaban and Eltanin at this time of year by looking for the star Vega.

 Bottom line: Look in the northeast on these June evenings, near the star Vega.
 You’ll see Rastaban and Eltanin, two stars that are bright and close together.